 In order to act as a sponsor you must have filed a tax return for the most recent tax year.
 If the sponsor submits proof of a tax extension they are likely to later get an RFE requesting proof that the Federal Tax Return has since been filed.

-Another time RFEs are commonly issued for this reason is on/near the tax deadline, April 15.
+Another time RFEs are commonly issued for this reason is on/near the tax deadline of April 15th.
 If you are submitting near this date and don’t submit the Federal Tax Return from the previous tax year there is a risk of an RFE for the return.
 We recommend you submit both if you are filing during this time.

 Income Close to the Required Level/Lack of Proof